feincms/django-tree-queries/README.rst

 MariaDB (10.2.2 or higher), maybe also MySQL 8.0 but I found no easy way to test against it.

-Supports Django 1.11 or better, Python 2.7 and 3.4 or better.
+Supports Django 1.8, 1.11 or better, Python 2.7 and 3.4 or better.
+See
+the Travis CI build for more details.

 Features and limitations